indypy/todopyramid/README.md

 $ source bin/activate
 ```

-This creates the new virtual environemnt, now you can install the app.
+This creates the new virtual environment, now you can install the app.

 ```
 (todopyramid)$ cd ~/Desktop